codeplaysoftware/portBLAS/doc/Gemm.md

 Batched `GEMM` is not officially part of the BLAS specification but is a common use case, particularly when you have a series of smaller matrices to multiply it makes more sense to perform them as a batched operation.
 All `GEMM` kernels support batched operations but the interleaved `GEMM` can only be used for batched operations as it is designed specifically for it.

 Batched `GEMM` is called with a separate `_gemm_batched` function, however beyond the user facing functions all `GEMM` calls take the same path, with `batch_size` and `batch_type` parameters controlling if and how a batched operation takes place.
+For the strided `batch_type` case, all matrices have the same parameters (sizes and leading dimensions) and are stored within a fixed stride-distance equal to each matrix size by default.

-The `_gemm_batched` operation assumes all the matrices have the same parameters (sizes and leading dimensions).
-In the `strided` batch type case, all matrices are stored within a fixed stride-distance provided by the user (`stride_a`, `stride_b` and `stride_c`), the latter must be at least equal to the matrix c size to avoid overlapping writes to the output.
+The `_gemm_strided_batched` operation, just like the `_gemm_batched`, assumes all the matrices have the same parameters.
+This operator processes batches of strided matrices, with a custom stride for each matrix batch that can be set by the user (`stride_a`, `stride_b` and `stride_c`).
+The stride of the output matrix batch `stride_c` must be at least equal to the matrix c size to avoid overlapping writes to the output.
 A's or B's stride can also be set to zero, which translates to a batched gemm operation of `batch_size` matrices with 1 matrix.
-In the `interleaved` batch type case, the strides can only take these values depending on the case :
-- `stride_a` = `lda` if A is transposed, 1 otherwise.
-- `stride_b` = 1 if B is transposed, `ldb` otherwise.
-- `stride_c` = `ldc` always.

 # GEMM Dispatch